shivamgupta3971/Data-Classification-Using-AI/README.md

 # Data Classification Using AI — E-Commerce Order Status

-A supervised learning project built as part of the **DecodeLab** project series.
+A supervised learning project built as part of the project series.
 The goal was to build a basic classification model on a small dataset — covering data loading, exploration, train/test splitting, model training, and evaluation, with a bonus comparison across multiple algorithms.

 ## 📌 Project Goal